Ambysoft logo

-The quick answer is yes.
-Although some lifecycles are depicted otherwise, the Scrum construction lifeycle of Figure 1 is a classic example of such, the reality on the ground is much different.
+The quick answer is yes, there such a thing as “agile phases”.
+Although some lifecycles are depicted otherwise, the Scrum construction lifecycle of Figure 1 is a classic example of such, the reality on the ground is much different.
 Figure 2 depicts an agile, Scrum-based project lifecycle, adding an Ideation/Sprint 0 phase and a Deploy phase.
 Figure 3 goes one step further to present a full, agile solution lifecycle.
 Each of these lifecycles are described in The Scrum Lifecycles: Construction, Project, and Solution

 Figure 1.
 The Scrum construction lifecycle (click to enlarge).